open-frames/standard/README.md

 First, the client makes a POST request to the `target` URL to fetch data about the wallet action.
 The frame server receives a signed frame action payload in the POST body, including the address of the connected wallet in the `address` field.
 The frame server must respond with a `200 OK` and a JSON response describing the wallet action which satisfies one of the [wallet action response types](#wallet-action-response-types).

 The client uses the response data to request an action in the user's wallet.
-If the user completes the action, the client makes a POST request to the `post_url` with a signed frame action payload that includes the transaction or signature hash in the `actionResponse` field and the address used in the `address` field.
+If the user completes the action, the client makes a POST request to the `post_url` with a signed frame action payload that includes the transaction or signature hash in the `transactionId` field and the address used in the `address` field.
 The frame server must respond with a `200 OK` and another frame.
 The frame server may monitor the transaction hash to determine if the transaction succeeds, reverts, or times out.

 ### Wallet Action Response Types